-Affectionate, loyal and very much at ease with themselves, the Basset Hound is top dog when it comes to their docile nature.
-Their long stocky bodies and short legs make the breed a big dog in a little dog’s body and those extra long, velvety ears are equally entrancing.
+Affectionate, loyal, and very much at ease with themselves, the Basset Hound is top dog when it comes to their docile nature.
+Their long stocky body and short legs make the breed a big dog in a little dog’s body, and those extra long, velvety ears are equally entrancing.

-The Basset Hound also possesses stunning markings distinguished by a mix of rich black, brown and white dappled with flecks of tan.
-Their handsome coat and low-key nature has made them incredibly suitable for showing.
+The Basset Hound also possesses stunning markings distinguished by a mix of rich black, brown, and white dappled with flecks of tan.
+Their handsome coat and low-key nature has made them super suitable for showing.
 The breed is a staple on the dog show circuit, their charming physical and temperamental attributes often garnering them a top spot on the podium.

-With a slight stubborn streak, Basset Hounds will benefit from being taught early on when it comes to your expectations.
+With a somewhat obstinate streak, Basset Hounds will benefit from being taught early when it comes to your expectation.
 Where it helps: Out on the trail, as the dog is part of the Hound Group and exhibits a determined pace and loud bark when taking on its bred-for role.

-The Basset Hound's nose is its most incredible feature: It ranks just behind the Bloodhound in accuracy.
-Beware the Basset Hound at mealtime though, if you don't want your dinner to go missing!
+The nose of the Basset Hound is its most incredible feature: It ranks just behind the Bloodhound in accuracy.
+Beware the Basset Hound at mealtime though, should you not want your dinner to go missing!

-This breed is ridiculously loyal.
-However, training will take effort.
-That’s where treats, starting in puppyhood, come into play.
+Crazy loyalty is a given with the breed, however, training will take effort.
+That’s where treats - starting in puppyhood - come into play.
 Seemingly aloof, the Basset Hound will obey if you are persistent.

 Things to look out for